Powering the future with renewable energy

 One of the largest solar power plants in Austria

 We partnered with VERBUND to build one of the largest solar power plants in Austria at our landfill site in Schönkirchen-Reyersdorf.
-Fully operational since mid-2022, the plant has a total peak capacity of 15 megawatt (MWh).
-In 2023, approximately 14 gigawatt hours (GWh) of renewable energy was produced, which helped to power our day-to-day operations.
+Fully operational since mid-2022, the plant has a total peak capacity of 15 megawatts (MWh) and produces approximately 14 gigawatt hours (GWh) of renewable energy, which helps to power our day-to-day operations.

 Hywind Tampen: The world’s first floating wind farm